sickdyd/react-search-autocomplete/README.md

   showItemsOnFocus,
   // Optional, default value: false, it will automatically show N (maxResults) number of items
+  // when focusing the input element ref
+  // Optional
   // when focusing the input element
 }
 ```